-Our bespoke courses help professionals to use philosophical enquiry to improve the lives and learning of those they serve or to develop the quality of dialogue within their own organisation.
-Adapted for teachers, creatives, managers, academics and others, theses are our most flexible courses, allowing us to devise materials and methods that consider your unique setting, the needs of the participants you intend to do philosophy with and the level of experience of those you wish to train.
+Our own Thinking Space courses help professionals to use philosophical enquiry to improve the lives and learning of those they serve or to develop the quality of dialogue within their own organisation.
+Adapted for teachers, creatives, managers, academics and others, theses are our most flexible and offer, allowing us to devise materials and methods that consider your unique setting, the needs of your participants and the level of experience of those you wish to train.

-Our bespoke support spans simple 1-hour tasters for staff meetings to multi-year mentoring programmes.
+Our bespoke support spans simple 1-hour tasters for staff meetings to year-long mentoring programmes.
 With no license fees to pay or prescribed curriculum, our bespoke courses suit limited budgets too.

 Thinking Moves A-Z

 Thinking Moves A–Z provides a vocabulary for thinking.
 The moves themselves are not new – we all use them in our learning and our life every day.
 But in devising, organising and exploring them through activities and lesson plans, DialogueWorks has created a powerful way of talking about how we think.
 This metacognitive language gives us a meaningful and memorable means to work on improving the effectiveness of our thinking.

 Grace, Kate and Maria are registered DialogueWorks Trainers for this modular 6-hour course which can be taught in seminars in-person or online.